jdavisclark/JsFormat/README.md

 *I am investigating replacing JsFormat with an 'all in one' formatting plugin to support multiple languages: [Format](http://github.com/jdc0589/Format) (very very pre-alpha).
 JsFormat's complete feature set would be present for js/json files.
 Please leave me some feedback if you think this is a good/bad idea.*

 ## Donations
-Yea...
 I cetainly wont turn down a donation or two.
+Who knows, it might even motivate me to put more time in to the project.

 <a href='http://www.pledgie.com/campaigns/17687'><img alt='Click here to lend your support to: JsFormat and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/17687.png?skin_name=chrome' border='0' /></a>